Ken Weaver (racing driver)

-Ken Weaver (born February 10, 1956) is a former stock car racing driver and team owner from Dallas, Texas.
+Ken Weaver (born February 10, 1956) is an American former stock car racing driver and team owner from Dallas, Texas.
 He drove the No. 20 PhoneCo – Industrial Lightspeed Chevrolet in the ARCA stock car series.
 He ran in NASCAR in 2004 and 2005, before returning to ARCA.

 Craftsman Truck Series career

 Weaver has 24 career starts in the Truck Series.
 Running his No. 20 PhoneCo Chevy, Weaver made his debut in the 2003 race at Mesa Marin Raceway.
 It was a decent first race, as Weaver started 26th and finished 29th.

 Those runs earned him a new ride in 2004, driving a Green Light Racing No. 08 Chevy, with funding from PhoneCo.
 He had a best of 18th at Texas and by midseason, Weaver was scaled back to a limited schedule.

 Weaver continued to race in the trucks in 2005.
 This time at Daytona, he scored his first top-ten finish a 6th at Daytona.
 Weaver made three more races in 2005.
 He did not finish two of the three races, and his best finish was a 28th at Atlanta Motor Speedway.